Chromoprotein/ai-project/README.md

 ## My to-do list:

-- Messages' minimum width

 - Improve bots:

-    - Remember the last used bot's id (in localStorage)
+    - Remember the last used 3 bots and display them as shortcuts on the chat page

     - Add a "use user profile" option for the botInfo, and create a user profile page.
 The user can choose which bots can access the user profile.